COVID-19 Science and Society Resources

 - Kids’ Educational Websites and Learning Resources Guide from SiteJabber.

-- Learn computer science via Code.org or visit Praxent for a guide to coding and programming.
+- Learn computer science via Code.org, visit Praxent for a guide to coding and programming, or view a list of beginning coding games from HP.

 - National Geographic lists citizen science projects appropriate for students in third grade to twelfth grade.